MauricioBMazzocco/WebAuthnKit-iOS/README.md

 Each option-parameter corresponds to JavaScript API implemented on web-browsers.

 ### Flow with PromiseKit

-WebAuthnKit currently adopt PromiseKit, so, whole registration process can be written like this.
+RNWebAuthnKit currently adopt PromiseKit, so, whole registration process can be written like this.

 ```swift